Automaat/mskalski-blog/content/posts/timeouts.md

 }
 ```

-It is not rocket science, we create a new instance of `SocketServer` running on port `59090`.
+It is not rocket science, we are creating a new instance of `SocketServer` running on port `59090`.
 Next in line (9) we
-prepare the message that we will send and it is a single byte. but we will be sending it 200 times.
+prepare the message that we will send and it is a single byte, we will be sending it 200 times.
-Next, we have an infinite loop that will wait for client connections and when a client connects to our server we will send
+Next, we have an infinite loop that will wait for client connections and when this happens we will send
 him our message.

 Now, let's take a look at the client: